Thursday, 2 February 2017

 It's certainly not a life for some young stroke survivors.

-2016 = Podcast your way to work and learn more about our advanced brains!
+2016 = Podcast your way to work and learn even more about our advanced brains!

 Such an enlightening podcast (all the rad kids are doing/downloading them!) includes the valued perspective and knowledge of doctors, neuro literary authors and stroke survivors - all impressive neuro geniuses in their own right!